WallarooLabs/wally/book/getting-started/linux-setup.md

 ## Compiling Machida

 Machida is the program that runs Wallaroo Python applications.
 Machida supports resiliency, but it comes with a performance hit.
 If you don't need resiliency then we recommend to build Machida without the flag.
 Here we build Machida once with resiliency and once without resiliency.
-Change to the Wallaroo directory:
+Change to the Wallaroo directory.
+If you are using Python 2.7 you should run the following commands:

 ```bash
 cd ~/wallaroo-tutorial/wallaroo-{{ book.wallaroo_version }}/